alexander171294/web-poker/README.md

 For run the backend instructions and build/deploy this in a vps/dedicated server you see the wiki (i write the instructions ~~soon~~, including adding this to a apache/nginx server).-

 I'm not sure if this is deployable in shared web hosting, but I'll start an investigation after writing this readme :O.
---Revision #1: about this last comment, i lied a little bit... twenty days later i didn't investigate nothing at all... :'(
+--Revision #2: about this last comment, I lied a little bit... ~~twenty days~~ a year later I didn't investigate nothing at all... :'(

 # Finally